 Home to a 64,900-surface-acre reservoir fed by the Rio Grand River, Lake Amistad is located around 12 miles northwest of Del Rio on the northwestern tip of the South Texas Plains.
 Considered an excellent topwater lake in the spring and fall, other times of year make it more challenging due to the high winds.
 A multi-tiered bass fishery that has seen some of the most impressive weigh-in totals in Bassmaster competitions, even when you factor in the rugged structure of rock ledges and shoreline, it’s still a top bass fishing lake and a great place to try out all types of fishing.

 Known by many as the best lake in Texas for big bass, Lake Fork is a 27,690-acre reservoir located 65 miles east of Dallas.
 Originally designed as a premier bass fishing lake, holding some of the most impressive records for largemouth bass caught in Texas, you’ll find plenty of fishing enthusiasts here trying to catch a record-breaking catch.
-Big Florida brood bass were placed in small lakes and ponds before the dam was closed, creating one of best places to catch bass in the entire state.
-Only a couple hours’ drive east of Dallas, it draws anglers from throughout the nation.
+Big Florida brood bass were placed in small lakes and ponds before the dam was closed, creating one of the best places to catch bass in Texas.
+Only a couple hours’ drive east of big-city attractions in Dallas, it draws anglers from throughout the nation.

 Boasting a diverse fish community with a variety of angling opportunities, Lake O’ The Pines has some great bass fishing not only for largemouth bass but also smallmouth bass.
 Located in northeast Texas, here you’ll find ample vegetation and a good chance to catch quality fish, especially in the spring and fall, as the combination of shallow water and its various covered areas set the grounds for bass and baitfish.
 Shallow-water spring and summer anglers will find this area ideal for reeling in their catch.
 Crappie and sunfish are quite abundant, while channel, blue and flathead catfish are also present.